OS2iot/OS2iot-docs/source/iot-data-handling/iot-data-handling.rst

 ~~~~~~~~~~~~~~~

 When an MQTT-subscriber is created a connection to the external broker is made using the entered credentials.
-When a message is received by the external broker, on the topic configured.
-OS2IoT will also receive the message and further process it.
+When a message is received by the external broker on the topic configured, OS2IoT will also receive the message and further process it.

 Payload transformation and storage